AyushShrivstava/SpiroMask_DIY/3.Feature_Engineering/readme.md

 #

 The feature extraction pipeline in this notebook provides a powerful tool for analyzing SpiroMask audio data, facilitating the exploration of respiratory patterns and supporting accurate lung health estimation.
-By leveraging these extracted features, researchers, healthcare professionals, and developers can gain valuable insights into respiratory dynamics and the effectiveness of the SpiroMask.
+The extracted features can be used to train machine learning models for respiratory analysis and lung health estimation, as demonstrated further under folder `4.ML_Model`.

 #